-If you search online, it’s not hard to find some impressive chaga mushroom cancer testimonials, but is there any solid chaga mushroom science behind the use of chaga mushroom for cancer?
+If you search online, it’s not hard to find some impressive chaga mushroom cancer testimonials, but is there any solid chaga mushroom science behind its use for cancer?

 According to the Memorial Sloan Cancer Center, “Laboratory and animal studies show that chaga can inhibit cancer progression.
 Studies in humans are needed.”

 In fact, in one study, tumor-bearing mice who supplemented with chaga mushroom extract experienced a 60 percent tumor size reduction.
 Meanwhile, mice with metastatic cancer (tumors spread to other parts of the body) had a 25 percent decrease in their number of nodules compared to the control group.

 Another study published in the World Journal of Gastroenterology looked at the effects of this mushroom on cancerous human liver cells.
 The research reveals that chaga extract may be able to prevent liver cancer cell growth, making it a potential treatment for cancer in the liver.

 In animal studies, these mushrooms have helped to boost the immune system by increasing the production of certain immune cells including interleukin 6 (IL-6) as well as T lymphocytes.

 These substances help to regulate the immune system and make sure that your body is fighting off any invading bacteria and viruses.